TESSEorg/ttg/doc/dox/user/top.md

 are potentially many tasks of type A or C, tasks of these kinds now need to get an identifier.
 Second, tasks of type B are not only identified by 0 or 1, but also need another identifier that denotes to which task of A or C it is connected.
-We extend the identifier type of B to a `Key2` to do this simply.
+We extend the identifier type of B to `Key2`, which is a `std::pair<int, int>` to do this simply.

 Second, the function that implements the task for C needs to decide dynamically if it continues iterating or not.
 This is done by conditionally calling `ttg::send`